jesusyanez/opgg-duo-scraper/README.md

 # About

-A promised based op.gg scraper for League of Legends with the 'recently played with' section.
+A promised based op.gg scraper for League of Legends with 'recently played with' section.